Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![SimonRim Image](https://raw.githubusercontent.com/Keizaal/Keizaal/refs/heads/main/assets/images/installation%20guide/SimonRim.jpg)

+Savegames are linked to each profile, so be sure to select the correct one after updating; otherwise, you might not find your saved progress!

 ### Mod Configuration

 All of the Mod Configuration Menus and .inis in Keizaal have been pre-configured to the recommended settings.
 The only thing you need to do when you start a new game is play.